UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_24.md

 Superficially, SVMs are more like weighted 𝑘-NNs.

-A test example is a positive if on average it looks more like positive examples than the negative examples.
+A test example is positive if on average it looks more like positive examples than negative examples.

 The primary difference between 𝑘 -NNs and SVMs is that - Unlike 𝑘 -NNs, SVMs only remember the key examples (support vectors).
 So it’s more